Michael Durocher: Execution

 Three years after receiving his initial death sentence, Durocher's execution was scheduled when Florida Governor Lawton Chiles signed his death warrant on May 26, 1993.
 The execution, set for August 25, 1993, was specifically for the 1983 Jacksonville triple murder.
 This death warrant did not apply to his separate death sentence for the 1986 murder of Thomas Underwood.
 According to reports, Durocher had repeatedly written to the governor to carry out his death sentence.
 Durocher also stated that he would rather be executed than face a series of execution stays or spend the rest of his life in prison (in the event that his death sentences were ever overturned).
 Durocher's mother reportedly supported her son's decision to waive his remaining appeals.

 Subsequently, against Durocher's wishes, the lawyers affiliated with the state Office of Capital Collateral Representative (an organization of lawyers that specializes in death row cases) filed multiple appeals to oppose his death sentence.
 In response, Durocher wrote letters to the Florida Supreme Court stating that he wished to be executed, adding that the appeals filed by the lawyers should be thrown out.
 Eventually, on August 16, 1993, Circuit Judge William Wilkes, who was directed by the Florida Supreme Court to hear the appeals, officially ruled that Durocher was mentally competent to drop his appeals and he did so in a "knowingly, intelligently and voluntarily" manner, and he was thus suitable to face execution for the murders.
 This unusual aspect of Durocher's case made him potentially the first inmate on Florida's death row set to be executed on a first death warrant.

 Despite the courts ruling that Durocher should be executed as he wished, a series of court appeals seeking to stave off his execution continued.
 The federal courts, particularly the U.S. District Court in Jacksonville and the 11th U.S. Circuit Court of Appeals, dismissed these appeals during the days leading up to Durocher's execution.
-On August 24, 1993, two days before Durocher's execution, the U.S. Supreme Court rejected the appeals of the lawyers opposing Durocher's execution.
+On August 24, 1993, the day before Durocher's execution, the U.S. Supreme Court rejected the appeals of the lawyers opposing Durocher's execution.

 On August 25, 1993, 33-year-old Michael Alan Durocher was put to death by the electric chair at the Florida State Prison.
 The official time of death was 7:15am.
 For his last meal, Durocher ordered five pounds of fried jumbo shrimp, a pint of chocolate ice cream and a two-liter bottle of Pepsi.
 Durocher declined to make a final statement prior to his execution.
 Durocher was one of the few condemned inmates in Florida who had volunteered to be executed after waiving their appeals against capital punishment since 1976.